openebs-archive/openebs-docs/docs/ugcstor-csi.md

 <li>The PV must be attached to a pod for it to be resized.
 There are two scenarios when resizing an cStor PV:<br>
  <ul>
     <li>If the PV is attached to a pod, cStor CSI driver expands the volume on the storage backend, re-scans the device and resizes the filesystem.</li>
-    <li>When attempting to resize an unattached PV, cStor CSI driver expands the volume on the storage backend.
+    <li>When attempting to resize an unattached PV, cStor CSI driver expands the volume only on the storage backend.
 Once the PVC is bound to a pod, the driver re-scans the device and resizes the filesystem.
-Kubernetes then updates the PVC size after the expansion operation has successfully completed.</li>
+Kubernetes will update the PVC size only after the successful completion of the expansion operation.</li>
  </ul>
 </ul>
 <br>